irfanchahyadi/Odong2Bot/README.md

 - See list of item in Cart
 - Edit and Remove item in Cart
 - Checkout Order
-- Send Location for delivery and add Note
+- Send Location and auto detect address (reverse geocode from [openstreetmap](https://www.openstreetmap.org/))
 - See Historical Transaction
 - See Today's Promo